Joseph Stalin – Soviet leader

 As a young man Stalin became interested in Communism.
 Communists believe that all citizens should get an equal share of their country’s wealth.

-In 1903 he married his first wife, Yekaterina Svanidze, his son Yakov was born in 1904, and his wife died of tuberculosis in 1907.
+In 1903 he married his first wife, Yekaterina Svanidze.
+Their son Yakov was born in 1904.
+Unfortunately, his wife died of tuberculosis in 1907.

 In 1903 the Communists of Russia split into two groups, Bolsheviks and Mensheviks.
 Stalin joined the Bolsheviks.
 Their leader was Vladimir Lenin.

 In 1912 he was elected in his absence onto the party Central Committee and became an editor of the party newspaper, Pravda.
-In 1913 he wrote his most important early work, Marxism and the National Question.
-His revolutionary work was interrupted by arrest in 1902, 1909, 1912, and 1913.
+A year later, in 1913, he wrote his most important early work, Marxism and the National Question.
+His revolutionary work was interrupted by arrests in 1902, 1909, 1912, and 1913.
 Stalin was imprisoned because he tried to get people to revolt against the Russian tsar.

 The Russian Revolution of 1917 brought down the Russian emperor.
 By 1921 the Bolsheviks, now known as the Communist Party, had all the power.